jiexunxu/plant-presence/README.md

 Please extract the `data.zip` to obtain the data files used in our experiments.

+We cannot include the original raw data as they are over 1G, too big for a repo.

 ### `Results` Folder

 The `results` folder stores prediction results of our various approaches detailed in the paper draft.